 I have worked with many managers, leaders, supervisors, and commanders, some great, some not.
 Most of them rely on positional power, and few understand any power outside of legitimate power, but we all depend on the authority given by those directly above us.

 Because we all don’t have referent power, this is where the real problems begin.
-How much room does your boss give you to take risk and make mistakes?
+How much room does your boss give you to take risks and make mistakes?
 How much do you avoid risk to make sure your boss thinks you don’t make mistakes?

-It has been my experience that an overwhelmingly amount of bosses and managers are very much for risk avoidance.
+It has been my experience that an overwhelming number of bosses and managers are very much for risk avoidance.
 Leaders and managers everywhere speak about innovation, but the activities required to create a culture where innovation takes place are nonexistent.
-We are in love with innovation and risk taking on a surface level but fail to turn those ideas into action?
-Ambition is the reason!
+We love innovation and risk-taking on a surface level but fail to turn those ideas into action.

 Unfortunately, the only way this can change is from the top.
 The highest levels of the organization need to shift the way they think about risk.
-They must reassure those under them that they will understand and appreciate risk, that they don’t need to avoid risk at the cost of improvements.
+They must reassure those under them that they will understand and appreciate the risk and that they don’t need to avoid risk at the cost of improvements.
 It is great to say you embrace change and innovation, but there must be action to show that you do.
 There needs to be constant communication to make the shift happen.
 Managers and supervisors need to trust that their boss is not just providing lip service.
 The trust will come after managers see that failed risk is not poor leadership.

 Execution of the risk is a crucial factor in all of this.
 If the execution is poor, managers must go to great lengths to ensure they are specific in their feedback.
 They must be careful to correct the execution mistakes and not discourage future improvement attempts.